Juniper/netlink-agent/README.md

    - dispatching write events to all other modules which have registered for event from the module.
    - Connection tracking and
    - Requesting flash from modules based on Connection state
+   - Applying policy such as
+     - Filter Netlink messages based on family, table, protocol
+     - Alter Netlink message fields such as table-id, protocol
+     - Strip certain attributes from Netlink message

 # Netlink-agent module Interaction
 ![Module interaction](https://user-images.githubusercontent.com/20463666/57955144-e4815c80-78a9-11e9-88d3-2943b2c35966.png)